iotaaxel/flight-path/README.md

 Overview:
 - In order to determine the flight path of a person, we must sort through all of their flight records.

-Goal:
-- Create a microservice API to track a given person’s flight path.

 Considerations:
 - These flights may not be listed in order and will need to be sorted to find the total flight paths starting and ending airports.